CumulusNetworks/docs/content/nvidia-air-v2/Quick-Start.md

 2. Enter the following information to create a service:
 - **Service Name** is the name for your service.
 After you name a service, you can choose to run multiple instances of the same service on different interfaces or ports.
 - **Interface** is where the connection terminates; typically `eth0` on the `oob-mgmt-server`.
 - **Service Type** is the service type.
-NVIDIA Air creates a hyperlink to the URL automatically in the services panel for _SSH_, _HTTP_, or _HTTPS_ services.
+NVIDIA DSX Air creates a hyperlink to the URL automatically in the services panel for _SSH_, _HTTP_, or _HTTPS_ services.
 For _Other_ services, you can use any port, but Air does not generate a hyperlink.
 The hyperlink provides a convenient way to copy and paste the service if your browser supports it.
 - **Service Port** is the internal port where the service terminates.

 Click **Create**.